 Soft plastics, the kind that can be scrunched into a ball, are among the biggest problems in the kerbside recycling system.
 In fact 8 out of 10 councils consider them the number one problem as they get caught in the recycling machinery.*

 The good news is these plastics can be recycled at many supermarkets.
 The bad news, as revealed in research done for Recycling Week, is that only 22% of people know about the program!

-This free program is made possible through RedCycle, which has worked with Coles and Woolworths/Safeway Supermarkets to set up collection bins in stores across most of metro-Australia.
-The cost of collecting and processing the material is covered by many of Australia’s best-known manufacturers (including the Planet Ark Endorsed Naturale Toilet Tissue.)
+This free program is made possible through RedCycle, which has worked with Coles and Woolworths/Safeway Supermarkets to set up collection bins in stores across most metro areas of Australia.

 The plastic is made into furniture for schools and kindergartens among other things.

 - Bread, rice, pasta, lolly and cereal bags

 - Frozen food bags

 - Bubble wrap

 - Fruit and veg bags and netting